LOMOcean Marine: 'Klewang'-Class Fast Attack Craft Trimaran

-The Klewang-class fast attack craft is a stealth, wave-piercing, carbon trimaran fast attack craft built by PT Lundin Industry Invest for the Indonesian NavyThe vessel was powered by four MAN V12 diesel engines with total power output of 7,200 hp, which propelled four MJP 550 waterjets, with two located on the outrigger and the other two on the main hull.
+The Klewang-class fast attack craft is a stealth, wave-piercing, carbon trimaran fast attack craft built by PT Lundin Industry Invest for the Indonesian Navy The vessel was powered by four MAN V12 diesel engines with total power output of 7,200 hp, which propelled four MJP 550 waterjets, with two located on the outrigger and the other two on the main hull.
 Klewang has a maximum speed of 35 kn, with cruising speed at 22 kn.
 She has a range of around 2,000 NM at 16 kn.
 The vessel has a complement of 29 personnel, including a team of special forces.

 Tûranor PlanetSolar

 Tûranor PlanetSolar is a boat that was launched on 31 March 2010 and is entirely powered by solar panels.
 The boat's aim was to set the world circumnavigation record for a solar powered vessel, promoting the potential of solar power.
-It is the world's largest solar powered vessel.
+The boat is the world's largest solar powered vessel.

 In May 2012, it became the first solar electric vehicle ever to circumnavigate the globe taking 584 days between 2010 and 2012.